 When carrying out pest monitoring or pest control, these measures and the qualification of the user must comply with the legal provisions of the respective country and the respective product descriptions.
 The monitoring and bait sites must be inspected at least once a month, unless other inspection intervals are defined on the basis of a risk assessment.
 In order to guarantee the safety of both the pet food and the workers, appropriate pest control methods and means must be used.
-The safety of the products produced or stored in the company must not be jeopardised during pest control.
+Pest monitoring and pest control shall not compromise the safety of products manufactured or stored by the company.